Cumulant GAN: Demonstrations

 \subsubsection{ImageNet Dataset}

-This large scale dataset consists of 64$\times$64$\times$3 color images with 1000 object classes.
+This large dataset consists of 64$\times$64$\times$3 color images with 1000 object classes.
 The large number of classes is challenging for GAN training due to the tendency to underestimate the entropy in the distribution \cite{salimans2016improved}.
 We evaluate the performance on two different architectures which both have a generator with four residual blocks.
 The difference is in the number of residual blocks for the discriminator where we employ a weak discriminator with two residual blocks and a strong discriminator with four residual blocks.
-Fig.~\ref{imagenet:fig} presents the performance in terms of inception score both for baseline WGAN and for the variants of cumulant GAN when a weak discriminator (left panel) or a strong discriminator (right panel) is utilized.
+Fig.~\ref{imagenet:fig} presents the performance in terms of IS both for the baseline WGAN and for the variants of cumulant GAN when a weak discriminator (left panel) or a strong discriminator (right panel) is utilized.
 Improved inception scores are obtained with cumulant GAN for both architectures.
-The mean inception scores along with the standard deviation over five repetitions are reported in Table \ref{cifar10:table}.
-In terms of relative improvement, cumulant GAN is between 6.5\% (KLD) to 9.5\% (reverse KLD) better than WGAN for the weak discriminator and a similar trend is observed when the strong discriminator is used.
-By visual inspection of the generated images (Appendix E in Supplementary Materials), we conclude that all generators learn some basic and contiguous shapes with natural color and texture.
+It is also important to note that our approach is much more effective than WGAN at avoiding mode collapse while still generating high quality samples.
+The mean ISs along with the standard deviation over three repetitions are reported in Table \ref{IS:table} (rightmost columns).
+In terms of relative improvement, cumulant GAN is between 72.71\% (KLD) to 69.59\% (reverse KLD) better than WGAN for the weak discriminator and a similar trend is observed when the strong discriminator is used reaching IS as high as $10.24$.
+As reported in Table \ref{FID:table}, the proposed cumulant GAN is superior relative to WGAN in generating high quality images with low FID scores of 67.45 (KLD) for the weak discriminator and 45.80 (Hellinger distance) for the strong discriminator.
+By visual inspection of the generated images (Appendix G in Supplementary Materials), we conclude that all generators learn some basic and contiguous shapes with natural color and texture.
 Nevertheless, cumulant GAN provides better images with object specifications that are clearly more realistic.